bdefore/fbautorespond/README.md

 ## Usage

+To configure the the script to run locally:

+- Ensure you have `node.js` installed on your host machine.
+- Checkout the repository or download the [source](https://github.com/jkp/fbautorespond/archive/master.zip)
+- From the project directory run `npm install`.

-Command line usage is as follows:
+Then, command line usage is as follows:

 ```
 $ node fbautorespond.js